splightplatform/splight-lib-ts/README.md

 # Splight TypeScript Library

-The Splight TypeScript library provides convenient access to the Splight API from applications written in TypeScript.
+The Splight TypeScript library provides convenient access to the Splight API from applications written in TypeScript and it's designed to work both in server-side and client-side runtimes.

 ## Development